KL-B0/portfolio/src/content/projects/en/portfolio.md

 A personal website is an outstanding opportunity to showcase your own skills.
 It will make your work visible from a web search of your name, building relationships with new potential collaborators.
+I would call it a improved business card!